hanwenzhang123/fullstack-note/01-note/README.md

 #### What is Sass?
 - CSS can get messy when the code gets large, Sass is an extension of CSS3 that does things CSS do not
-- for exmple, adding nested rules, mixins, variables, selector inheritance, etc.
+- for exmple, adding nesting rules, mixins, variables, selector inheritance, functions etc.
 - Broswer reads CSS but Sass, we write Sass code to Sass file and compile the code to css code using npm or Watch Sass in VS Code.
-- We link the regular CSS file in the HTML file; `<link ref:"stylesheet" href="./style.css">`

 #### Syntax
 - Sass syntax: no curly braces, no semicolons